 Ghanaian science and technology students have refused to trail behind in modern scientific and technological inventions and innovations.
 This strong ambition has given birth to the latest on their list of innovations – GhanaSat 1, which happens to be Ghana’s first satellite to be launched into space.

 The credit for this space technological feat goes to three Ghanaian students of All Nations University.

 According to Graphic Online report, the satellite dubbed Ghanasat-1, was delivered to the Japan Aerospace Exploration Agency (JAXA) on February 9, 2017.
-This was after it had gone through a rigorous safety review and flight fit test in February this year.
-JAXA subsequently handed it over to the National Aeronautics and Space Administration (NASA) in Florida, USA on February 13.
+This was after it had gone through a rigorous safety review and flight-fit test.
+JAXA subsequently handed it over to the National Aeronautics and Space Administration (NASA) in Florida, U.S.

 The satellite will first be launched to the International Space Station by Space X CRS-11 Cargo Mission and later deployed by a Japanese astronaut aboard the International Space Station.

 GhanaSat 1 is a CubeSat, weighing 1,000 grams.
 The CubeSat, described as the first university satellite in sub-Saharan Africa, has low and high-resolution cameras on board to take pictures of our homeland and provide data that can be used to monitor the coastal areas of Ghana.

 It also has Digi-Singer SNG mission from which the national anthem and other independence songs can be broadcast from space, as well as collect requested songs from the ground and send to the satellite to broadcast in space.

 It is an initiative aimed at stimulating interest in Science, Technology, Engineering and Mathematics (STEM) education in high schools and tertiary institutions.